MartenBE/mkslides/slides/index.md

   -s, --strict                Fail if a relative link cannot be resolved,
                               otherwise just print a warning.
   -a, --dev-addr <IP:PORT>    IP address and port to serve slides locally.
+                              [default: localhost:8000]
   -o, --open                  Open the website in a Web browser after the
                               initial build finishes.
   --debounce-interval FLOAT   Interval in seconds to debounce file changes.
+                              After an initial file change, the browser will only be reloaded after this interval has passed without any new file changes.
+This helps to prevent multiple reloads when multiple file
+                              changes happen in quick succession.  [default:
+                              1.0]
   -h, --help                  Show this message and exit.

 ```